Summary

 Access tokens generated via Planhat OAuth Clients allow external applications/integrations to communicate with Planhat via the Planhat API.
 Here we are talking about standard "Create" "Update" "Delete" etc. operations, acting on Planhat data models, rather than using the API to sync time-series data (Planhat custom metrics and user activities).

-If you are looking for instructions specifically for connecting Planhat's MCP Server to external AI providers' LLMs via OAuth, please refer to our separate MCP documentation here.
+If you are looking for instructions specifically for connecting Planhat's MCP server to external AI providers' LLMs via OAuth, please also refer to our separate MCP documentation:

 In another main use case, which we focus on in this article, you may be a developer (integration partner) building your own application/integration to connect into Planhat, viewing and interacting with Planhat data on behalf of a user.